 Given the disproportionate impact of the COVID-19 pandemic on the disability community, older adults, and communities of color, CPR has made it a priority to push for allocation frameworks and distribution plans that effectively meet the needs of these groups.

-In October, the Consortium for Citizens with Disabilities (CCD) released principles for vaccine allocation that you can read here.
-These include, among other things:
+In October, CPR supported the Consortium for Citizens with Disabilities (CCD) principles for vaccine allocation, available here.
+These include, among other things

 - Prioritization of people in all congregate settings and who receive home and community-based services (HCBS)

-- Prioritization of workers in all congregate settings and who provide HCBS
+- Prioritization of workers in all congregate settings and who provide Home and Community Based Services

 - Ensuring that both the information and the means of distribution are accessible